desirable-objects/vudash/README.md

 node app.js // production
 ```

-You can visit your dashboards at http://localhost:8000/&lt;name&gt;.dash where &lt;name&gt; is your dashboard name (in this example, 'dash.dash')
+You can visit your dashboards at http://localhost:8000/&lt;name&gt;.dash where &lt;name&gt; is your dashboard name (in this example, 'sample.dashboard')

 # testing
 There aren't any, it's a prototype.
 I don't know what I want it to do yet.